spring-guides/gs-messaging-rabbitmq/README.ftl.md

 - A connection factory
 - A message listener container
 - A Rabbit template
+- Declare the queue, the exchange, and the binding between them

 You'll use `RabbitTemplate` to send messages, and you will register a `Receiver` with the message listener container to receive messages.
 The connection factory drives both, allowing them to connect to the RabbitMQ server.